GRIDAPPSD/CIMHub/README.md

 mounts a local directory inside the converter, for transferring your own files between the host and Docker.

-### OpenDSS Converters

-If using the platform, latest versions are in [Powergrid-Models](https://github.com/GRIDAPPSD/Powergrid-Models/platform).

 ### Converting Other Circuits

 To convert your own circuits from OpenDSS to CIM and GridLAB-D, follow the IEEE 13-Bus